Lymphoid enhancer-binding factor 1

 Lymphoid enhancer-binding factor 1 (LEF1) is a protein that in humans is encoded by the LEF1 gene.
-It's a member of T cell factor/lymphoid enhancer factor (TCF/LEF) family.
+It is a member of T cell factor/lymphoid enhancer factor (TCF/LEF) family.

 Function

 Lymphoid enhancer-binding factor-1 (LEF1) is a 48-kD nuclear protein that is expressed in pre-B and T cells.
 It binds to a functionally important site in the T-cell receptor-alpha (TCRA) enhancer and confers maximal enhancer activity.
 LEF1 belongs to a family of regulatory proteins that share homology with high mobility group protein-1 (HMG1).
+These high mobility groups regulate a vast array of cellular processes through the production of transcription factors, which go on to regulate some of the cells most vital processes, including chromatin remodeling, recombination, DNA replication, DNA repair and transcription.
+In this shared homology between LEF1 and other members of the HMG family, many of the mechanisms of action that can be seen in the way in which HMG1 interacts with histones, nucleosomes and other chromosomal components can be conferred in how LEF1 regulates many of the same cellular processes, as homology oftentimes helps to infer shared function.
+In fact, other members of the high mobility group (HMG), including TCF-1, have been shown to possess differential expression at different points within the embryogenesis of murine cells.